WilcovN/MSc-Thesis/README.md

-# MSc-Thesis
+# MSc Thesis – Segmentation & Spatiotemporal Analysis

-This repository contains a series of Jupyter Notebooks designed to segment and analyse the experiments created by Wilco van Nes and Tsai-Ying Chen using Python.
+This repository contains a series of Jupyter Notebooks developed for the segmentation and analysis of biological imaging experiments conducted by **Wilco van Nes** and **Tsai-Ying Chen**.
+The entire project is implemented in Python, with detailed documentation embedded within each notebook.

-Each notebook is independently documented with its name refering to internal experiments that have a detailed explanations of logic, methodology, and the environment used.
-All code was written to work on Intel CPU's.
+Each notebook's name reflects its corresponding internal experiment and is independently documented to explain the logic, methodology, and computational environment used.
+All scripts are developed to run on **Intel CPU-based machines**.

-For the spatoptemporal analysis the code
-Segmentation code/TYC70_markov_phenotyping.ipynb
-Is most developed
+> 🔍 The most developed code for the spatiotemporal analysis can be found in:
+>
+> `Spatiotemporal code/TYC70_markov_phenotyping.ipynb`

 ---

-## 📂 Repository Structure
+## 📁 Repository Structure

 ```bash
 .